 The suggested steps for face lathering are:

 - Wet the whiskers on the area to be shaved and leave the area wet.
-Several repeats of this step are best.
+Several repetitions of this step are best.

 - Add a layer of water to your soap puck and immediately tip it out, leaving the puck with a thin film of water on top.

-- Proceed to load the brush by swirling the tips in a circular motion for about 20 to 30 seconds (depending on the type of brush, brush size and moisture of the mix) until the tips are coated in a paste of the soap.
+- Proceed to load the brush by swirling the tips in a circular motion for about 20 to 40 seconds (depending on the type of brush, brush size and moisture of the mix) until the tips of the brush are coated in a paste of the soap.

 - Apply the brush to the area to be shaved by painting the whiskers with the soap, (dipping the tips of the brush in water if necessary to apply a coating of soap).